- What is it?

 Physical exercise.
 It is a fundamental activity in the prevention and treatment of varicose vein disease due to the fact that it helps combat causes, such as overweight and sedentarism and, particularly, because with each step, the muscle contraction of the legs pump blood towards the heart, combatting the tendency to accumulate in the veins of the limbs.
 It is not necessary to carry out an intense physical activity.
 To walk quickly for 10-15 minutes regularly is more than sufficient.

 Rest with the legs raised.
 Combat the accumulation of fluid produced due to the effect of gravity.
 During the day, it is sufficient to have short rests (2-3 times) with legs raised.
 During the night, it would be useful to raise the foot of the bed by about 10 cm.
-It is not recommended in patients who have heart failure.
+It is not recommended in patients who have heart failure or periferic arterial patology.

 Cold.
 Its effectiveness is due to its anti-inflammatory and vasoconstrictor effect that causes narrowing of the blood vessels and prevents blood from accumulating with such ease.
 Showers with cold water over the legs are very recommendable, as well as to avoid hot environments and prolonged exposure to the sun.

 Compression stockings.
-Their effectiveness is clearly demonstrated in the prevention and treatment of venous insufficiency and varicose veins, including being superior to pharmacological treatment.
-Their usefulness is based on the compression force, which is greater in the foot and ankle than in the rest of the leg, having an emptying or draining effect on the leg.
+Its effectiveness in the prevention and treatment of venous insufficiency and varicose veins is clearly proven and even superior to that of any pharmacological treatment.
+Its benefit lies in the circular, graduated compression force, which is greater at the foot and ankle than in the rest of the leg, creating a draining or emptying effect in the limb and promoting blood return from the feet to the heart.
+Compression stockings are recommended to be put on while lying down, either on a sofa or in bed.

 Other treatments, such as physiotherapy, drainage massages (rising from the ankles to the groin), and pressotherapy, which can also be useful.